LIHI Certificate #69 - North Umpqua Project, Oregon

 August 20, 2015: As per the decision of Executive Director Michael J. Sale, upon satisfactory demonstration by PacifiCorp of the project-specific condition requirements for the North Umpqua certification issued on June 26, 2015, the term of the North Umpqua certification shall now be for eight (8) years, expiring on December 7, 2022.
 Please refer to the PacifiCorp response to Condition 1 documentation below.

 June 26, 2015: Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board, has determined that the North Umpqua Hydroelectric Project (FERC No. P-1927) continues to satisfy the LIHI Certification Criteria.
 The effective certification date for the North Umpqua Project is December 7, 2014 for a five (5) year term, which will expire on December 7, 2019.
-This term of certification includes one facility-specific condition, as follows:

 February 3, 2015: The Low Impact Hydropower Institute received a complete and timely application for a new term of Low Impact Certification for the North Umpqua hydroelectric project on November 20, 2014.
 Please see the application files below.